Standard Chartered Names Manus Costello Permanent CFO, Tanuj Kapilashrami Group COO

 The Company also announced Tanuj Kapilashrami as Group Chief Operating Officer, effective immediately.

-Kapilashrami joined Standard Chartered in 2017 and has been a member of the Group Management Team since 2021, who is now moving from Chief Strategy & Talent Officer into the newly defined COO role.
+Kapilashrami, who joined Standard Chartered in 2017 and has been a member of the Group Management Team since 2019, is now moving from Chief Strategy & Talent Officer into the newly defined COO role.

 On the HKSE, shares of Standard Chartered were losing 1.82 percent, changing hands at HK$194.400